aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/java/java-slides-data-manipulation/_index.md

 ## Java Slides Data Manipulation Tutorials
 ### [Calculate Formulas in Java Slides](./calculate-formulas-java-slides/)
+Learn how to calculate formulas in Java Slides using Aspose.Slides for Java.
+Step-by-step guide with source code for dynamic PowerPoint presentations.
 ### [Chart Data Cell Formulas in Java Slides](./chart-data-cell-formulas-java-slides/)
+Learn how to set chart data cell formulas in Java PowerPoint presentations using Aspose.Slides for Java.
+Create dynamic charts with formulas.
 ### [Chart Data Point Index in Java Slides](./chart-data-point-index-java-slides/)

 ### [Chart Entities in Java Slides](./chart-entities-java-slides/)
 ### [Chart Marker Options on Data Point in Java Slides](./chart-marker-options-data-point-java-slides/)
 ### [Chart Trend Lines in Java Slides](./chart-trend-lines-java-slides/)
 ### [Chart Get Range in Java Slides](./chart-get-range-java-slides/)
 ### [Chart Recover Workbook in Java Slides](./chart-recover-workbook-java-slides/)
 ### [Get Actual Position of Chart Data Label in Java Slides](./actual-position-chart-data-label-java-slides/)
+Learn how to get the actual position of chart data labels in Java Slides using Aspose.Slides for Java.
+Step-by-step guide with source code.
 ### [Get Chart Image in Java Slides](./get-chart-image-java-slides/)
 ### [Get Values and Unit Scale from Axis in Java Slides](./get-values-unit-scale-axis-java-slides/)
 ### [Get Width and Height from Chart Plot Area in Java Slides](./get-width-height-chart-plot-area-java-slides/)